Buy-to-let Property Profit and Tax Calculator

 Monthly expenses

 An estimate of monthly expenses, calculated as 15% of the rental income.
 This is intended to be an approximation of what might be needed to cover maintenance, voids, insurance and other running costs.
 It probably isn't high enough to cover full management by an agent or higher cost leasehold service charges.
-For the ability to specify custom investment expenses you can use PaTMa Prospector.
+For the ability to specify custom investment expenses you can use PaTMa Deal Finder.

 Calculation formula: (monthly rent) * 0.15